 The final portion of the Underclassmen Combine Exposure experience to maximize the evaluation aspect of the event allows for showcase of competitive talent.
 Quarterbacks, running backs, wide receivers, Tight ends, Linebackers, and Defensive Backs finish with a 7 on 7 competition.

 Offensive and defensive linemen showcase their competitiveness during Pass Pro 1on1’s and then a Big Man Competition.
 The Big Man Competition will consist of several competitive drills where players compete individual and as a group.

 These competitions will measure competitiveness, strength, stamina, and explosiveness.

 All players will receive the following:

-- A profile for Exposure
+- A profile for Exposure (AVAILABLE FOR PURCHASE)

 - Combine ranking by overall combine results and then position ranking posted on Coach Me Up Sports website

 - All pre-registered players will receive a combine T-Shirt.
 (FREE)